cran/equatiomatic/README.md

 <img src="man/figures/README-example-basic-preview-1.png" width="100%" />

-The model can be built in any standard way—it can handle shortcut
+The model can be built in any standard way.
+It can handle shortcut
 syntax:

 ``` r